The Peace of Westphalia

 political authority passes from God to the ruler through the people was not

-second stream of thought emerged in the late Middle Ages from the Conciliar
+thought emerged in the late Middle Ages from the Conciliar Movement, in which

-Movement, in which it was argued that the Pope’s authority came from a general
+it was argued that the Pope’s authority came from a general council of the

-This council, then, passed some of its inherited authority on to the Pope.
-The
+then, passed some of its inherited authority on to the Pope.
+The latter stream

-latter stream suggested that authority progressed from God to the ruler through
+suggested that authority progressed from God to the ruler through the

 perspective was further developed in early modern Europe.